-- "female deer," Old English hind, from Proto-Germanic *hinthjo (cognates: Old Norse hind, Dutch hinde, Old High German hinta, German Hindin (with added fem. suffix) "hind").
-This is perhaps from PIE *kemti-, from root *kem- (1) "hornless" (cognates: Greek kemas, Lithuanian smulas "young deer, gazelle," Old Norse skammr "short, brief").
+- "female deer," Old English hind, from Proto-Germanic *hinthjo (source also of Old Norse hind, Dutch hinde, Old High German hinta, German Hindin (with added fem. suffix) "hind").
+This is perhaps from PIE *kemti-, from root *kem- (1) "hornless" (source also of Greek kemas, Lithuanian smulas "young deer, gazelle," Old Norse skammr "short, brief").

 - hinder (v.)

 - Old English hindrian "to harm, injure, impair, check, repress," from Proto-Germanic *hinderojan (source also of Old Norse hindra, Old Frisian hinderia, Dutch hinderen, Old High German hintaron, German hindern "to keep back"), derivative verb from a root meaning "on that side of, behind" (see hind (adj.)); thus the ground sense is "to put or keep back," though this sense in English is recorded only from late 14c.
 Related: Hindered; hindering.

 - "situated in the rear, pertaining to the rear, toward the back," late 14c., probably from an unrecorded Old English adjective from hinder (adv.) "behind, back, afterward," but treated as a comparative of hind (adj.).
 Related to Old High German hintar, German hinter, Gothic hindar "behind" (prep.).

 Middle English had hinderhede, literally "hinder-hood; posterity in time, inferiority in rank;" and hinderling "person fallen from moral or social respectability, wretch," from an Old English term of contempt for a person devoid of honor.
 Also compare Scottish hinderlins "the buttocks."

 - early form of hindrance (q.v.).